A Taste of Royal Ascot Restaurants 2025

 Raymond Blanc OBE with SPHERE Digital Editor and ILN CEO, Lisa Barnard

 Finally, Tom Shepherd, renowned for his seasonal, flavour-driven dishes, brings his Michelin-starred expertise to The Sandringham, Royal Enclosure.
-His unique four-course chef stations will give guests the flexibility to savour an array of dishes while soaking in the spirited atmosphere.
+His unique four-course chef stations will give guests the flexibility to savour an array of dishes while soaking in the inimitable Royal Ascot atmosphere.

 Royal Ascot Restaurants 2025 - a duck dish served on a white plate